-The Adult Novice class is a beginners class for dogs over the age of 5 months and it runs for 6 weeks.
-Each class runs for 50 minutes and is not suitable for dogs who are in any way uncomfortable or reactive towards dogs or humans.
+The Adult Novice class is a beginners class for dogs over the age of 5 months and it runs for 6 weeks on 33 acres of private land in East Horsley.
+Each class runs for 1 hour and is not suitable for dogs who are in any way uncomfortable or reactive towards dogs or humans.
 This is an ideal starting point for adult rescue dogs, older dogs who have done little or no training, or who need help in certain areas.

 As well as showing you how to teach your dog a variety of behaviours which are important in day to day life (sit, down, stand, eye contact and focus, loose lead walking, leave an item when asked, drop an item when asked, stay and wait), we also introduce important life skills.

 Our training is centred around creating a strong bond between dog and owner, which is the foundation of good behaviour.
-Classes will include theory on certain subjects and we will discuss how to tackle common problems such as jumping up and mouthing.
+Classes will include theory on certain subjects and we will discuss how to tackle common problems such as jumping up.
 You will be given homework to work on each week, which will be backed up with emailed handouts on new behaviours learned.

-The final session will be an informal assessment so you can demonstrate what you have learnt, and we can identify areas you may need to work on.
+The final session will include a short walk round the private woodland so we can put into practice things that you have learnt throughout the course.
 Once you have completed this course we would encourage you to continue training (after all, training your dog is a continuous process!) and move onto our Intermediate class, start some scentwork classes or even have some fun with a tricks class or platform training class!

-The Intermediate class runs for 6 weeks and is the next step after the puppy or the adult novice class.
+The Intermediate class runs for 6 weeks on 33 acres of private land in East Horsley, Surrey. and is the next step after the puppy or the adult novice class.
 It is also suitable if you have done previous training elsewhere.

 The Advanced class is the next step after the Intermediate class.
 This runs for 6 weeks and works on further progressing and proofing behaviours, introducing new exercises such as the “emergency stop”, discriminating send aways, hind leg awareness, and we often work on some platform training.
 Specific exercises will depend on members of the class and what level they are at.